Impact Factor 2.689 | CiteScore 3.3

 PMCID: coming soon for all published articles

-Paleontology welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review and Technology Report.
+Paleontology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Paleontology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.